 Our Lay Research Panel is made up of people who are affected either directly, or indirectly, by a muscle-wasting condition.
-A physiotherapist and neuromuscular care advisor also sit on the Panel.
-There is also a Scientific Advisor at Lay Panel meetings who does not have voting rights but answers any scientific questions the Panel may have.
+A Scientific Advisor also attends Lay Panel meetings who does not have voting rights but is there to answer any scientific questions the Panel may have.

-Failure to provide sufficient and understandable information in the lay summary could lead to rejection of the application.
+Failure to provide sufficient and understandable information in the plain English application could lead to rejection of the application.

 The members of the Lay Research Panel do not have a scientific background so please do not use scientific terminology or jargon.
 Please also refrain from including references to material that is not available to the general public.
-Your lay summary will be screened by the Panel prior to the meeting; you will be asked to rewrite the lay application if it is too technical.
-Please see the guidance we have produced with the Lay Research Panel on writing a lay summary of your application.
+Your plain English application will be screened by the Panel prior to the meeting; you will be asked to rewrite the plain English application if it is too technical.
+Please see the guidance we have produced with the Lay Research Panel on writing an application in plain English

 Medical Research Committee